Scorched earth: Napoleonic Wars

 In 1812, Emperor Alexander I was able to render Napoleon's invasion of Russia useless by using a scorched-earth policy.
 As Russians withdrew from the advancing French army, they burned the countryside over which they passed (and allegedly Moscow), leaving nothing of value for the pursuing French army.
-Encountering only desolate and useless land Napoleon's Grande Armée was prevented from using its usual doctrine of living off the lands that it conquered.
+Encountering only desolate land, Napoleon's Grande Armée favored doctrine of living off the lands it conquered was now ineffective.
 Pushing relentlessly on despite dwindling numbers, the Grand Army met with disaster as the invasion progressed.
 Napoleon's army arrived in a virtually-abandoned Moscow, which was a tattered starving shell of its former self, largely because of scorched-earth tactics by the retreating Russians.
-Having conquered essentially nothing, Napoleon's troops retreated, but the scorched-earth policy came into effect again because even though some large supply dumps had been established on the advance, the route between them had both been scorched and marched over once already.
-Thus, the French army starved as it marched along the resource-depleted invasion route.
+Having conquered essentially nothing, Napoleon's troops retreated, with the scorched-earth policy having an increasingly punitive effect — even though the French had established large supply dumps during the advance, the route between these had both been scorched and marched over once already.
+Thus, the French army starved as it marched along the now barren invasion route.